streetmeat/ghostmcp/ghost_mcp/README.md

 # Ghost MCP Server - Complete Guide

-A FastMCP-based Instagram automation server for the Ghost Media Haunting Bot.
+A FastMCP-based Instagram automation server for the ghost vhs bot.
 This guide consolidates all documentation for easy reference.

 ## Table of Contents
 1. [Overview](#overview)